Join us in New York this December to hear about the latest research from the Nanopore Community!

 Andrew Beggs is a Reader in Cancer Genetics & Surgery at the University of Birmingham and a Consultant Colorectal Surgeon at the Queen Elizabeth Hospital Birmingham in the United Kingdom.
 He currently holds a Cancer Research UK Advanced Clinician Scientist fellowship and is a Fellow of the Alan Turing Institute.
 He runs a mixed wet/dry lab using genomics and patient derived disease models to answer translational research questions in cancer and immunology.

-Measuring response to radiation exposure in human blood by long read nanopore sequencing
+Generation of a new transcriptional radiation exposure signature in human blood using long-read nanopore sequencing

 Public Health England